So you’re graduating? What’s next?

 Following is some information on identifying the best graduate program for your goals and needs and links for specific information on clinical and counseling programs.
 Work with your advisor and instructors as well as the Career Services Office in planning your application to graduate school.

-Internet Resources for Applicants to Graduate Psychology Programs
+Resources for Applicants to Graduate Psychology Programs

 - Graduate Record Exam